-While there are entire books dedicated to the subject, over time most traders will find that there are only a few candlesticks that they tend to use.
-The dizzying array of possibilities can often lead to “paralysis by analysis”, and as a result it is difficult for some to discern possible trading opportunities.
-However, if a trader was to limit the candlesticks used as signals to just a few very widely used ones it allows them to take trades with more confidence as there will also be many other traders using the same signals.
+While there are entire books dedicated to the subject, over time most traders will find that there are only a few candlesticks or Forex candlestick patterns that they can make good use of.
+The dizzying array of possible candlestick patterns can often lead to “paralysis by analysis”.
+If you can limit the candlestick patterns you use as signals to just a few of the very best patterns, you can take trades with more confidence and avoid overtrading.
+I explain below how to identify these candlestick patterns.

 Bullish/Bearish Engulfing Candlestick

 The engulfing candlestick is simply a candlestick that completely engulfs the previous one.
-In order to do this, it takes a wild and volatile session.
-This candle represents a serious struggle that has settled in the favor of one of the sides.
-It helps if the candle closes within the last 20% of the range in order to show conviction.
-In other words, in a bearish engulfing candlestick, you want to see it close in the bottom 20% of the range.
-The candlesticks can often signal that there is a move in the direction of the candlestick coming, as momentum builds and follow through comes along.
+It is also known as an “outside candlestick”, although some analysts differentiate between engulfing candlesticks where the real body engulfs the real body of the previous candlestick, and outside candlesticks.
+For an engulfing or outside candlestick to form on a higher time frame usually requires takes a wild and volatile session.
+This candle represents a serious struggle that was finally won by either bulls or bears.
+It is stronger if the candle closes within the last 20% of the range to demonstrate strong conviction.
+In other words, in a bearish engulfing candlestick, you want to see it close within the bottom 20% of its range.
+These candlesticks often signal that there is a move in the direction of the candlestick coming, as momentum builds.

-The doji is the most common of the candlesticks in this article.
-A doji simply is a candlestick that is undecided.
-In a way, the shooting star and hammer are both specialized forms of the simple doji, simple differentiated by the fact they show exhaustion.
-A true doji however, is simply a candlestick with a range that fails to break in one direction or another.
+The doji is the most common of all the candlesticks or candlestick patterns detailed in this article.
+A doji is simply an indecisive candlestick.
+In a way, the shooting star and hammer are both specialized forms of the simple doji, just differentiated by the fact that they show exhaustion.
+A true doji is a candlestick with a range that fails to break in one direction or another.
 There are many different types of dojis, but in the end they all mean the same thing: indecision.
-If we get that indecision, it only makes sense that once we move – it means something.
-The idea is when the range is broken to either the upside or downside, the market has suddenly made a decision, and traders will follow that move to push it even farther.
-In the attached graphic, you can see the doji formed, and then the breakout over the next session signaled a move higher.
+If we get that indecision, it only makes sense that once the price finally makes a move beyond the range of the doji, it means something.
+In the attached graphic, you can see the doji candlestick formed, and then the breakout over the next session signalled a move higher.